 Starting now, you can no longer use any password that contains the word "password" or other commonly used phrases.

 On September 1, 2016, all new users added via user import will no longer have a default password assigned.
 Alternatively, these users can select the "Forgot your password?” option to reset their password.

 Note: All users who log in with an insecure password will be prompted to reset their password.
 Passwords must contain a combination of letters and numbers, and meet the minimum length requirements defined for your site.

-On October 10, 2016, any remaining passwords that are insecure in all modules will be invalid, and each user will be required to rest the invalid password.
+On October 10, 2016, any remaining passwords that are insecure in all modules will be invalid, and each user will be required to reset the invalid password.
 If a user attempts to use an invalid password to sign in, a warning message will display, indicating that their password must be reset.